thawkins/rCandle/README.md

 ### 🚧 Known Issues

-#### Critical: UI Interaction Not Working
+#### UI Interaction Not Working (Under Investigation)
 The application window opens and renders all UI elements correctly, but mouse and keyboard interactions are not functioning.
 This affects buttons, text fields, menu selections, and all user interactions.

+**Recent Progress:**
+- ✅ **Build Fixed**: All compilation errors resolved (January 2025)
+- ✅ **Tests Passing**: All 133 unit tests pass
+- ✅ **Binary Created**: 124MB debug binary successfully built
+- 🔄 **Testing Required**: UI interaction needs verification with newly built binary

-This is currently the **primary blocker** for testing and further development.
-The code structure follows egui's immediate mode patterns correctly, suggesting the issue may be related to event loop configuration or platform-specific event handling.
+This is currently the **primary focus** for testing.
+The code structure follows egui's immediate mode patterns correctly.
+With the build now working, the next step is to run the application and test whether the egui 0.28 upgrade resolved the interaction issues.

-**Current Status**: Under investigation.
-See `TODO.md` for detailed investigation notes.
+**Current Status**: Ready for UI interaction testing.
+See `TODO.md` and `COMPILATION_FIX_SUMMARY.md` for details.

 #### Other Limitations
+- UI interaction needs testing with newly built binary
 - Connection manager needs persistent storage after successful connection
 - Response handling loop not yet implemented for continuous GRBL communication
 - Machine state, position, and status parsing ready but not yet integrated
-- Limited testing without working UI interaction

 ### 📋 Remaining Work

 #### Phase 7: Testing & Integration (Current Phase)
-- **Critical**: Resolve UI interaction issue
+- ✅ **Fixed compilation errors** (January 2025)
+- ✅ **All tests passing** (133 unit tests)
+- 🔄 **Test UI interaction** with newly built binary (next step)
 - Manual testing of all implemented features
 - Integration testing with mock and real GRBL hardware
 - Platform-specific testing (Windows, Linux, macOS)